arildandreassen/arild_andreassen_messenger_app/README.md

 5. The frontend has some tests attached, and can be executed by running `npm run test` press `a` to run all tests

+6. `Shift+Enter` will create a new line, but after the message is sent, the <textarea> will maintain a blank line and not reset the cursor position.